alcionai/clues/best_practices.md

 ### With Ctx As Needed

 Clues doesn't automatically push the clues from a ctx into an error.
 When you want to do that, you can either append to a clues error using WithClues(ctx), or call a constructor that includes the ctx.

-While extracting errors from a ctx multiple times is a benign process, it isn't idiomatic, and you'll get the best results if you do it only once, at the beginning of the error chain.
+Although it's relatively benign to add the ctx at many different layers throughout the error return, it isn't idiomatic, and you'll get the best results if you do it only once: at the beginning of the error chain.

 ```go
 req, err := prepRequest()